 A VPN is a Virtual Private Network.
-A VPN is an alternative to a truly private network, where someone completely owns the infrastructure (i.e., wires) between locations and no one else can use it.
+A VPN is an alternative to a truly private network, in which someone completely owns the infrastructure (i.e., wires) between locations and no one else can use it.
 Typically a VPN is used when some part of the network path crosses a public network such as the Internet or, in the case of wireless, "airspace."
 A VPN may also be used to provide additional security on private networks.
 The VPN builds an encrypted "tunnel" through a public/private network which provides the necessary confidentiality (this prevents snooping), sender authentication (this prevents identity spoofing), and data integrity for secure access to private resources.

 What You Need

-- A UCSB-customized VPN client for your machine
+- A UCSB-customized VPN client for your machine configured with: